-5.11 The Combined Authority provides the reporting lines above to ensure that Members and officers are satisfied that reports will be treated seriously and that action will be taken.
-If they consider this is not the case then matters could be taken outside the Combined Authority to other contact points.
-The process for this is described in more detail in the Whistleblowing policy and guidance.
+6.12 The Combined Authority provides the reporting lines above to ensure that Members and officers are satisfied that reports will be treated seriously, and that action will be taken.
+If they consider this is not the case, then matters could be taken outside the Combined Authority to other contact points.
+The process for this is described in more detail in the Whistleblowing Policy (wmca.org.uk)

-6. Monitoring
+7. Monitoring

-6.1 The Treasurer is responsible for monitoring the effectiveness of the procedures for investigation of irregularities outlined in the guidance note and for amending the procedures as necessary.
-Internal Audit will review the effectiveness of the internal control environment and reports will be made to the Audit Committee where appropriate on the number, type and outcome of investigation matters as appropriate.
+7.1 The Treasurer is responsible for monitoring the effectiveness of the procedures for investigation of irregularities and for amending the procedures as necessary.
+Internal Audit will review the effectiveness of the internal control environment and reports will be made to the ARAC where appropriate on the number, type, and outcome of the investigation as appropriate.

-7. Sharing Information
+8. Sharing Information

-7.1 The Authority is committed to working and co-operating with other organisations to prevent organised fraud and corruption.
+8.1 The Authority is committed to working and co-operating with other organisations to prevent organised fraud and corruption.
 They support the National Fraud Initiative and, wherever possible, the Combined Authority will be prepared to help and exchange information with other authorities and organisations to counter fraud.
 This information will be shared in accordance with the principles of the Data Protection Act 1998.